 Smaller than mom’s rolling pin.
 Able to devastate entire counties, or worse, depending on prevailing winds should the bad-beastie escape.
-And the beast can release in a 1000 different angry variables.
+And the beast can release in a thousand different angry variables.
 And now, who could imagine Japan, touted as technologically superior worldwide and having learned from experience, would produce the out of control, radiating nuclear meltdown / human screw-up we now watch in stunned silence on TV?
-For the indescribably unfortunate Japanese citizen suffering it point blank, with nowhere to run, and nowhere to hide, stuck in yet another manmade radiating grim reality, waiting for the other shoe to fall – is the scariest, soon to be deadliest workplace on earth.
+For the indescribably unfortunate Japanese citizen suffering it point blank, with nowhere to run, and nowhere to hide, stuck in yet another man-made radiating grim reality, waiting for the other shoe to fall — is the scariest, soon to be deadliest workplace on earth.

 But Japan’s evolving nuclear tragedy in no way excuses SONGS’ troubled nuke-plant fireworks, as SONGS holds down solid last place in US-nukes’ unsatisfactory safety record, or makes a SONGS’ similar conclusion any less frightening.
 Because all SONGS needs, is the same perfect storm to hit California’s coastline.